Splunk-App-and-TA-development/Splunk_TA_common-viz/README.md

 - https://splunkbase.splunk.com/app/4370/

 ### How to use Event Timeline
-The Event Timeline Viz shows multiple events on an interactive timeline.
+The Event Timeline Viz shows multiple events on an interactive timeline.<br>
 You can use the Event Timeline Viz to show the relationship between several time-based events in a dashboard panel or report.

 The following fields can be used in the search: